Shirakawa-go

 - There is no taxi service in the village area, so all transfers are made on foot.

-- Next to the historical village of Shirakawa-Go, a couple of kilometers away, there is a small traditional Ryokan - "Shirakawa-go Hostel" - where you can warmly recommend staying.
-The owner of the ryokan knows English and takes good care of the visitors.
-I recommend making a room reservation in advance, e.g. booking.com through.
+- Next to the historic village of Shirakawa-Go, a couple of kilometres away, is a small traditional ryokan - the "Shirakawa-go Hostel" - where you can warmly recommend staying.
+The owner of the ryokan speaks English and takes good care of visitors.
+I recommend booking a room in advance, e.g. at the hostel. booking.com through.